1826013250/NeteaseMusicLyricDownloader/README.md

 Just a easy program...

-I haven't much time to focus on it...
+I don't have much time to focus on it...